oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/698_size/8_mm_id_19_mm_od_6_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 698 Size 8 Mm Id 19 Mm Od 6 Mm Depth
+# Hardware Bearing 600 Series 698 Size 8 mm Id 19 mm Od 6 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base